OrcaBus/service-dragen-wgts-dna-pipeline-manager/README.md

 **Schemas**

-* We upload the complete draft schema to the AWS Schemas registry, this is used to validate a draft event before it is allowed to mature into a READY event
+* We upload the complete WRU schema to the AWS Schemas registry, this is used to validate a DRAFT event before it is allowed to mature into a READY event

 We currently maintain following schemas: